Pasch History, Family Crest & Coats of Arms

 The surname Pasch was first found in the Rhineland, where the family became noted for its many branches within the region, many houses acquiring a status and influence which rivaled that of the landed aristocracy.
 In their later history some branches were elevated to the ranks of nobility as they distinguished themselves through their contributions to the social, political, and economic developments of the nation.
 The earliest individual bearer of this name to be mentioned in ancient chronicles was Cuentzlin in Busch of Wuerttenberg (1381).

-Important Dates for the Pasch family
+Early History of the Pasch family

 This web page shows only a small excerpt of our Pasch research.
 Another 241 words (17 lines of text) covering the years 1234, 1387, 1475, 1534, 1840, 1704, 1729, 1623, 1793, 1832, 1908, 1842 and 1913 are included under the topic Early Pasch History in all our PDF Extended History products and printed products wherever possible.